Biedrzychowice, Opole Voivodeship: 20th century

 The village had its own sigil.
-According to the 1 December 1910 census, among 1490 inhabitants of Biedrzychowice, 57 spoke German, 1397 spoke Polish, and 36 were bilingual.
+According to the 1 December 1910 census, among 1490 inhabitants of Biedrzychowice, 1397 spoke Polish, 57 spoke German, and 36 were bilingual.
 After the First World War, a monument dedicated to people from Biedrzychowice who died in the war, was erected in the village.
 Only a portion of Prudnik County participated in the 1921 Upper Silesia plebiscite, which was supposed to determine ownership of the Province of Upper Silesia between Germany and Poland.
 Biedrzychowice found itself in the eastern part of the county, within the plebiscite area.
-749 people of Biedrzychowice voted to remain in Germany, and 85 voted to secede for Poland.
-In the end, the area of Prudnik, along with Biedrzychowice, remained in Germany.
+749 people of Biedrzychowice voted to remain in Germany, and 85 voted to reunite with Poland.
+In the end Biedrzychowice remained in Germany.
 The Wawelberg Group destroyed a railway bridge near Biedrzychowice as a part of Operation "Bridges", which started the Third Silesian Uprising on 2 May 1921.